csg-tokyo/yadriggy/README.md

 The idea of `reify` was proposed in the following paper:

 - Shigeru Chiba, YungYu Zhuang, Maximilian Scherr, "Deeply Reifying Running Code for Constructing a Domain-Specific Language", PPPJ'16, Article No. 1, ACM, August 2016.

+Yadriggy-Py was presented in the following paper:

+- Shigeru Chiba, Foreign language interfaces by code migration, Proc. of the 18th ACM SIGPLAN International Conference on Generative Programming: Concepts and Experiences (GPCE 2019), pp. 1-13, ACM, 2019.

 ## Installation